Adding Google Analytics to a WashU Site

 2. Set up a property for your site in Google Analytics

 Within your Google Analytics account, a property is what tracks metrics on a specific website.
 In 2019, Google announced that its standard property type, called Universal Analytics, would be replaced with a new type, called Google Analytics 4.
-Standard Universal Analytics properties will stop tracking new data on July 1, 2023.
+Standard Universal Analytics properties stopped tracking new data on July 1, 2023.

 For a new site: